tim-dm/DynamicWindowPopulation/README.md

 # DynamicWindowPopulation
-A c# design solution for mimicking MVVM in WinForms
+A c# design solution for mimicking basic MVVM architecture in WinForms

 This design allows you to dynamically create Forms, dynamically swap out their controls and dynamically swap the databindings of said controls.